 Our gaming mouse guide also covers a wide range of technologies, including the best wireless gaming mouse, the best wired gaming mouse, the best gaming mouse and keyboard combo and the best surround sound gaming mouse.

-The best gaming mice you can buy today
+The best gaming mice available today in 2022

 To see how this gaming mouse compares to another premium rodent, be sure to check out T3's Logitech G502 Lightspeed vs Razer Naga Pro comparison feature.